aredn/documentation/arednGettingStarted/basic_setup.rst

   - *Max Distance* is the maximum distance between nodes at which you can expect to achieve a usable radio link.
 The default value is 50 miles / 80 kilometers, but you can adjust this setting if your node is only able to maintain a usable radio link with nearby nodes.

   - *Min SNR* is the minimum Signal-to-Noise ratio that you require in order to reliably pass data between nodes.
-The default is 15 dB, but you can adjust this value if you require your node to continue passing data even on links that have reduced signal characteristics.
+The default is 15 dB, but you can lower this value if you require your node to continue passing data even on links that have reduced signal characteristics.

   - *Min Quality* is the minimum Link Quality required in order to reliably pass data between nodes.
 This is calculated as the moving average of total sent packets over total sent packets plus retransmissions.
 For example, if the node had to send every packet twice for it to be successfully received, the link quality would be 50%.